Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

   - Validate that Service UTxO with a Service NFT is being spent.

   - Validate that the metadata of the Reference NFT token is updated within acceptable bounds.
   - Validate that the service fee should be limited to a range to prevent extreme flucutation in service fee by the service provider e.g +/-10%
   - Validate that the reference token is spent back to it's own address.
+  - Ensure the NFT is still present in the output
+  \
 + *RemoveService*

   The redeemer allows the removal of a service by a merchant from the subscription system.

-  - Validate that there's a single script input and No Script output back to the script address.
+  - Validate that there are two script input and two Script output back to the script address.

   - Validate UTxO with Reference NFT is being spent.
+  - Ensure the service is being inactivated.
+  - Ensure the NFT is still present in the output.

 #pagebreak()